Jamal Adams brings the fun — and another superhero — to a hungry Seahawks defense

 “There’s no doubt.
 He is such an energetic personality.
 He’s got so much fire in him, and he’s an incredible competitor,” Carroll said.
 “Does it rub off?
 Yes, and that’s why I’m so thrilled he’s on our team and we got him.
 Not just for the play, but for what else he brings and how he affects other people, and he’ll continue to do that.”

-Under crowd-less circumstances this season, where much of the adrenaline has to be self-generated, that bodes well for the Seahawks’ outlook in 2020.
-Especially if the offense continues to cook like it did on Sunday.
+Under crowd-less circumstances this season, when much of the adrenaline has to be self-generated, that bodes well for the Seahawks’ outlook in 2020.
+Especially if the offense continues to cook like it did Sunday.
 While the yardage totals allowed by Seattle — 506, of which 434 was through the air — appear alarming, a fair portion came in garbage time in the fourth quarter.
 And the Seahawks negated that with four huge stops on fourth down.

 With Adams’ addition, the Seahawks have two elite performers on defense.
-The other, linebacker Bobby Wagner, had a less flashy but just as emphatic performance on Sunday as he began his ninth season in Seattle.
+The other, linebacker Bobby Wagner, had a less flashy but just as emphatic performance Sunday as he began his ninth season in Seattle.

 Upon his arrival in Seattle, Adams remarked that joining Wagner on the Seahawks’ defense was like “a cheat code.”
 On Sunday, Adams compared the pairing to Batman and Robin.
 Either way, it’s a combination that few teams can match.

-“But it’s even just Bobby, man,’’ he added.
+“But it’s not even just Bobby, man,’’ he added.
 “Just so many guys out there.
 The whole defense was flying around the ball.
 Talking noise, just having fun.
 We had a lot of mistakes, but at the end of the day, we were creating stops and trying to create turnovers, so that’s what it’s about.”

 Since his arrival, Adams has been eager to make clear, whenever asked (and even when he’s not), how content he is to be in Seattle.
 It cost the Seahawks two first-round draft picks to acquire him from the Jets, to the disapproval of many, and will cost them immensely in cash when it’s time for a new contract after the season.